-Both banks have had extensive contacts with OFAC.
-According to OFAC, was involved in approximately blocked or rejected transactions between February 2000 and March 2018.
-For of these transactions, was the originating bank, and for two of those transactions was the originating party (i.e., the bank was the initiator, as opposed to a customer, of the transaction).
-For of these transactions, was the beneficiary bank, and for one of those transactions was also the beneficiary party (i.e., the bank was the ultimate beneficiary of the transaction).
+has had extensive contacts with OFAC.
+According to OFAC, was involved in approximately 306 blocked or rejected transactions between June 1998 and February 2018.
+For 90 of these transactions, was the originating bank, and for one of those transactions was also the beneficiary bank.
+For one transaction, was the originating party (i.e., the bank was the initiator, as opposed to a customer, of the transaction).
+For 215 of the transactions, was the beneficiary bank, and for two of those transactions was also the beneficiary party (i.e., the bank was the ultimate beneficiary of the transaction).

-There have been approximately license requests related to blocked transactions involving between December 2014 and March 2018.
-In applications, was the beneficiary bank, and in applications, was the originating bank. itself did not submit any of these license requests.
-Overall, OFAC approved of the requests.
-That is, OFAC permitted the release back to the originator (or, in rarer cases, the onward processing) of these transactions after OFAC reviewed them.
+There have been approximately 14 license requests related to blocked transactions involving between January 2015 and March 2018.
+In 12 applications, was the beneficiary bank, and in two applications, was the originating bank. itself did not submit any of these license requests.
+Overall, OFAC approved five of the 14 requests.
+That is, OFAC permitted the release back to the originator (or, in rarer cases, the onward processing) of these five transactions after OFAC reviewed them.6